thomasclarke1969/documentation/ios/quick-start/setup.md

 ```
 Layer is the full-stack building block for communications.</br>

-This quick start guide will get you up and running with a project powered by Layer as fast as possible.
+This Quick Start guide will get you up and running with a project powered by Layer as fast as possible.
 When you're done, you'll be able to send messages between an iOS Device and Simulator, see typing indicators, and synchronize metadata.
-You will need a Layer account to complete this quick start guide so if you don't have an account yet, you can [sign up here](https://developer.layer.com/signup).
+You will need a Layer account to complete this Quick Start guide so if you don't have an account yet, you can [sign up here](https://developer.layer.com/signup).

 <video controls poster="https://s3.amazonaws.com/static.layer.com/web/docs/ios/quick-start.png" style="width:740px;">
   <source src="https://s3.amazonaws.com/static.layer.com/web/docs/ios/quick-start.mp4" type="video/mp4"/>